Yoga Poses For Older Men:

 5. Breath in and out for a cycle of 3-5.
 Gently let your hips back downward to the mat to come out of bridge pose.

-While this list is not all-inclusive, it is a great place to start if you would like to try yoga to improve your overall quality of life.
-As these poses become easier for you, you can progress to more advanced poses and gleam even more benefits that can be achieved with yoga for older men.
+While this list is not all-inclusive, it is a great place to start.
+Generally speaking, yoga can aide to improve your overall quality of life.
+As these poses become easier, you can progress to more advanced poses.

-Please feel free to share your own experiences with others on how yoga has improved your overall physical and mental state of mind.
+Please feel free to share your own experiences on how yoga may have improved your overall physical and mental state of mind.
 Be sure to share this blog post on your social media platforms.